Chaklader/Digital-Bank/README.md

 <br>

 The request should work between the client and server securely with the host `api.digitalbanktoday.com` as before.
+When we push the code to the `main` branch, the CI/CD pipeline will start using the `.github/workflows/deploy.yaml` and it will be deployed as same when we run using the terminal.